giantswarm/kong-app/README.md

 #### Ingress Controller Class
 The default ingress controller class used by this app is `kong-app`.
 This differs from the upstream default `kong`.
-We have changed the defualt, as this conflicts with other ingress controllers and the default ingress controller in Giant Searm clusters is `nginx`.
+We have changed the default, as this conflicts with other ingress controllers and the default ingress controller in Giant Swarm clusters is `nginx`.

 For more details about this please have a look [upstream deployment documentation](https://github.com/Kong/kubernetes-ingress-controller/blob/master/docs/concepts/deployment.md#multiple-ingress-controllers)